 Think your wife is your best friend?
 You’re wrong.
 It doesn’t mean your marriage isn’t wonderful — it’s just a recognition that friendship and marriage, while they share key areas of overlap, are fundamentally different relationships.
-And conflating the two can cause far more problems for your marriage than your friendships, experts warn.
+Conflating the two can cause far more problems for your marriage than your friendships, experts warn.

 “In most cases our friends do not live with us, are not financially, legally, relationally entwined with us.
-Our friends are attached to us because they want to, when they want to,” marriage and family therapist Carrie Krawiec told Fatherly.
+Our friends are attached to us because they want to, when they want to,” says marriage and family therapist Carrie Krawiec of the Birmingham Maple Clinic.
 “They have volition and empowerment to leave or at least take space from us when necessary.
 Our partners are connected to our homes, family, schedules, life.”

-However, that’s different from friendship and mistaking one for the other can cause conflicts in marriages, Krawiec warns.
-Husbands who expect their wives to be their best friends may develop impractical expectations for how they should support them and their decisions.
+However, that’s different from friendship, and mistaking one for the other can cause conflicts in marriages, Krawiec warns.
+Unreasonable expectations are dangerous things.
+Husbands who expect their wives to be their best friends may develop impractical expectations of how they should support them and their decisions.
 If a man were to quit his job to pursue a passion for carpentry, a friend could easily be his cheerleader.
 But his wife?
 She’s going to have questions.